Debt Collection Agency UK: The Overseas Creditor's Jurisdiction Map

 Can an overseas creditor place a case with a UK debt collection agency?

 Yes, routinely.
 UK agencies accept placements from creditors in any jurisdiction and recover against UK-based debtors.
-The creditor handles the case through English-language reporting and payment in GBP; net settlement is typically wired to the creditor's home bank.
+Net settlement is typically wired to the creditor's home bank.

 Does the UK debt collection agency need to be FCA-regulated for commercial cases?